My finances, my projects, my life

 Philanthropy: making one’s money matter

 Having built and nurtured their wealth over a lifetime, many people want that money to make a difference, helping change the world for the better.
 Done well, philanthropy can be a path to real fulfilment and a powerful tool for change.
-Audrey Lesperoy, a Senior wealth planner at BIL, says Luxembourg is a particularly fruitful environment for philanthropy thanks to tax incentives and government matching funding programmes.
+Audrey Lesperoy, a Wealth Planner Team Leader at BIL, says Luxembourg is a particularly fruitful environment for philanthropy thanks to tax incentives and government matching funding programmes.

-There are three main drivers that propel people to incorporate philanthropy into their wealth planning, according to Audrey Lesperoy, a Senior wealth planner at BIL and former philanthropy adviser to a leading public utility foundation in Luxembourg.
+There are three main drivers that propel people to incorporate philanthropy into their wealth planning, according to Audrey Lesperoy, the Wealth Planner Team Leader at BIL and former philanthropy adviser to a leading public utility foundation in Luxembourg.
 The first is a desire to give back to society, something that is often deeply personal.
 People who have acquired substantial wealth during their lifetime want to give back to organisations and institutions that have helped them, while those who have been touched by illness often want to contribute to the scientific and medical advances.

 The second key factor is the transmission of family values – philanthropic projects can become a means to involve a family in a shared goal.
 Says Ms Lesperoy: “A person may establish a foundation with the intention of including their children and grandchildren, helping educate the next generation about their values.
 We see the new generation coming with their own ideas, and creating a family discussion about it.”